POS · Cambridge

 Exactly what you get

 You get a POS that fits a Cambridge campus-adjacent operation: university meal-plan settlement, allergen enforcement at the register, fast-flow ordering for the lunch rush, and loyalty for a student-and-faculty base, all on hardware you choose without per-terminal lock-in.
 The deliverable captures meal-plan revenue Square can't touch and keeps the line moving.
-It connects to your inventory management software, accounting software, and business intelligence dashboards so sales, stock, and books stay aligned across locations.
+It connects to your inventory management software, accounting software, and business intelligence (BI) dashboards so sales, stock, and books stay aligned across locations.

 How to choose a developer in Cambridge